 Twins Special – Twins produce well-padded Thai-style gloves for a very reasonable price.
 A good training glove that will take (and give) a lot of punishment.
 These are wildly popular for Muay Thai and found everywhere in Thai gyms across Thailand.
 They are used in some of the top Muay Thai stadiums for actual big match fights between Thai champions.
 In Thailand, TWINS and Muay Thai are nearly synonyms of each other.
 For more info, read my TWINS Muay Thai Gloves Review

-Fairtex – One of the better quality Thai-style gloves that costs a bit more than the competing Thai brands like TWINS and TOP KING.
+Fairtex – One of the better quality Thai-style gloves that cost a bit more than the competing Thai brands like TWINS and TOP KING.
 They have a more simple, yet compelling design and the quality of materials is definitely better.
 Fairtex boxing gloves are thinner than Twins and not as boxy.
 I prefer them over Twins and Top King for comfort, style, fit, and actual performance.
 For more info, read my Fairtex Muay Thai Boxing Gloves Review.

 Top King – another popular Thai style glove, found in gyms across Thailand.
 Top King is actually owned by one of the TWINS family members (one brother owns TWINS and the other owns TOP KING).
 However, Top King has it’s own visual style and a completely different fit than do TWINS.
 Top King ops for a more tribal design style with aggressive patterns.
-Top King gloves are a lot more puffy and boxy in shape than the other thai glove brands.
+Top King gloves are a lot puffier and boxy in shape than the other thai glove brands.
 They are thicker than Fairtex and Twins when you compare them side to side.
 Some people like this style and fit.
 For more info, read my Top King Muay Thai Boxing Gloves Review

 Raja – the king of comfort and fit for the Thai gloves.
 Raja makes Muay Thai gloves that fit and feel like boxing gloves — which is to say, a whole lot better.
 They fit snug, are tight, but have a more contoured shape to them then the other brands.
 Again, they are the closest traditional Thai style glove to the western boxing gloves styles.
 They are also my favorite glove.
 For more info, read my RAJA Muay Thai Boxing Gloves Review.

 Boon – another Thai-style glove that’s owned by Australians.
 The gloves are popular in Australia.
+I own a pair of Boons myself and they are a joy to use.
+They are my second favorite gloves, behind RAJA.
+Read our Boon Boxing Glove review.

 Yokkao – a more visually arresting style of boxing glove made in Thailand (the owner is Italian).
 They are famous for sponsoring Saenchai and as such, you’ll see them in the Media quite often.
 The quality of Yokkao is so so, however, and you may or may not like their over the top flashy designs.
+The gloves do feel pretty money when you put them on though.
+Definitely the best looking of the Muay Thai boxing gloves, especially if you get their higher range gloves.
+Read our Yokkao Boxing glove review.

 Sandee – similar to TWINS in style and feel.
 However, they are some of the best glove deals in Thailand (and the world) by giving you the same quality as Twins, the same sort of feel, but for significantly cheaper.
 It’s hard to find Sandee, however.